mozilla/pkipolicy/rootstore/policy.md

 an authorized representative of the subject CA. We will make such decisions through a public process.

-We will not charge any fees to have a CA’s certificate(s) included in Mozilla's root store.
+We will not charge any fees to have a CA operator’s certificate(s) included in Mozilla's root store.

 We reserve the right to not include certificates from a particular CA operator in